 First, let’s just get clear on what a shortcode is.
 Let’s start with the official definition (this is from the WordPress.org, codex):

-You may be more familiar with shortcodes than you think to.
+You may be more familiar with shortcodes than you think you are.
 Many plugins (and themes, like Genesis), come with built-in shortcodes.
-As an exmaple, if you use Gravity Forms on your site when you click the little ‘Add Form’ icon above your WYSIWYG editor it inserts a shortcode for your selected form to insert it into the page.
+As an example, if you use Gravity Forms on your site when you click the little ‘Add Form’ icon above your WYSIWYG editor it inserts a shortcode for your selected form to insert it into the page.

 I like this plugin so much I left a review in the repository (something I’m going to be doing much more of this year… easiest way to say thank you to the developers who give us awesome plugins like this… for FREE!).